iblamekonradzuse/FocusPad/README.md

 ## Overview

-The Study Timer Application is a comprehensive productivity tool designed to enhance study sessions and time management.
+FocusPad is a comprehensive productivity tool designed to enhance study sessions and time management.
 It combines a timer with various productivity features to create an all-in-one workspace for students, researchers, and professionals.

 ## Installation